Our Instructors

 Instructors of Melodious Music Studios

 Michael Andree; Violin &Viola InstructorMichael Andree holds a Bachelor of Music in Music Education, with a concentration in strings from the James Madison University School of Music.
-He is a violinist, violist, strings and music educator, and a member of the Melodious Strings Quartet and Professional Ensembles and a co-founder of Melodious Music Studios.
+He is a violinist, violist, strings and music educator, and a co-founder of Melodious Music Studios.
 In addition, Michael is also the current Orchestra Director at Fredericksburg Academy.

 Kate Hummel; Violin, Viola, & Piano InstructorKate Hummel holds a Bachelor of Music degree in Music Composition from James Madison University, with a violin concentration.
 She is a violinist, violist, pianist, composer, arranger, music instructor, and founder of Melodious Strings Quartet and Professional Ensembles and Melodious Music Studios.
 Kate has performed for over 300 weddings since starting Melodious Strings with her husband, Michael Andree.